rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

             cat=«text»[,…] ≫ string
             cat={"array", "of", "text"}[,…] ≫ string

-        ``cat`` takes a list of string or array arguments, and smushes them all together with no delimiter.
+        ``cat`` takes a list of object arguments, or an array of objects, and smushes them all together with no delimiter (see :term:`string.join` for the variant *with* a delimiter).

         Note that ``cat`` can be used to feed strings into the parser that are otherwise not representable,